 The PhD program trains students to design, perform, lead, and implement economic research projects in the fields of environmental and resource economics, agricultural economics, and development economics.
 It also trains students in how to disseminate research results in the major professional media including journals, reports, conferences, and seminars.
 It provides rigorous training in microeconomic theory and econometrics and in the application of microeconomics and econometrics to policy issues.
 Students completing their PhD degrees find employment in academia, U.S. government agencies, international organizations, and consulting firms.

-Requirements for the PhD degree include a minimum of 42 credits of coursework, completion of a two-course field in one of the department's three major areas, 12 credits of PhD dissertation research (AREC 899), development of a research paper worthy of submission to a well-regarded journal, development and defense of a dissertation prospectus, and successful defense of a PhD dissertation
+Requirements for the PhD degree include a minimum of 42 credits of coursework, completion of a four course field, 12 credits of PhD dissertation research (AREC 899), development of a research paper worthy of submission to a well-regarded journal, development and defense of a dissertation prospectus, and successful defense of a PhD dissertation